dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 This setup is supposed to represent an actual production-ready application that a hypothetical business may want to run on a cloud provider.

 The business may want multiple environments like _production_, _staging_, and _development_, and they may leverage cloud services across multiple cloud providers.
-Therefore this demonstration application will run on mulitple isolated environments on one cloud provider and access a database on another cloud provider (visualized in Figure X).
+Therefore this demonstration application will run on multiple isolated environments on one cloud provider and access a database on another cloud provider (visualized in Figure X).

 <img src="images/drawings_quote-setup-cloud-provider.png" width="600" />